helm/charts/stable/yourls/README.md

 It also packages the [MariaDB chart](https://github.com/kubernetes/charts/tree/master/stable/mariadb) which is required for bootstrapping a MariaDB deployment for the database requirements of the YOURLS application.

-charts can be used with [Kubeapps](https://kubeapps.com/) for deployment and management of Helm Charts in clusters.
+Charts can be used with [Kubeapps](https://kubeapps.com/) for deployment and management of Helm Charts in clusters.

 ## Prerequisites